 - The Masi festival takes place at March.

-- Marghazi festival being an important one takes place for two months at December and January.
+- Marghazi festival is an important one and takes place for two months at December and January.

 - Chiththirai festival takes place at April.

-- By rail: Nagercoil junction located at a distance of 3 km from the temple is the nearest station where regular trains are available.
+- Rail: Nagercoil junction located at a distance of 3 km from the temple is the nearest station where regular trains are available.

 - Pioneer Grand Palace is roughly 7 km from Parakkai Lake and 1 km from Vadasery Bus Stand.
 The property in Nagercoil is a budget accommodation offering free buffet breakfast and great atmosphere.